Hate crime arrest made in statue vandalism at North Buffalo church

-Buffalo police arrested a person of interest they suspect tore down a statue of the Virgin Mary in front of St. Rose of Lima Roman Catholic Church and are charging the person with criminal mischief as a hate crime.
+Buffalo police have arrested a man they suspect of knocking down a statue of the Virgin Mary in front of St. Rose of Lima Roman Catholic Church and are charging him with two counts of third-degree criminal mischief.
+One of the counts categorizes it as a hate crime.

+Police said they lodged the hate crime charge against Michael Manns, 40, of Buffalo, after an investigation determined that the church was specifically targeted.

-A video camera outside the 500 Parker Avenue church captured the incident.
-In the recording, a man in the video walks up to the statue then proceeds to push and pull the statue in broad daylight until he knocks it off its pedestal into bushes on the property.
-He then proceeded to walk away from the scene.
+A video camera outside the church at 500 Parker Ave. captured the incident.
+In the recording, a man walks up to the statue in broad daylight and proceeds to push and pull it until he knocks it off its pedestal into bushes on the property.
+He then walked away from the scene.

 A post on Facebook displays the video of the incident and notes that the statue has been put back on its pedestal outside the church.